Córdoba Province, Argentina: Government

 Córdoba has a unicameral legislature elected by universal suffrage.
 Until December 2001, the legislature was bicameral (a Chamber of Deputies and a Senate), but following the 2001 constitutional reform, this division was abolished.
 The unified legislature is made up of 70 members: 26 elected to represent each of the provincial departments and 44 elected by the people of the province as a whole and assigned by a proportional system.
 The Constitution of Córdoba forms the formal law of the province.

-The head of government is the governor, accompanied by a vice-governor who presides the legislature and may fill the governor's place in certain cases.
+The head of government is the governor, accompanied by a vice-governor who presides over the legislature and may fill the governor's place in certain cases.
 Like the legislators, the governor and vice-governor are elected for a four-year term, and can be re-elected for one consecutive term.

 Córdoba has long been a bastion of the centrist Radical Civic Union, but in 1999 the Justicialist José Manuel de la Sota was elected governor, succeeded by fellow Peronist Juan Schiaretti in 2007.

 In Argentina, the most important law enforcement organization is the Argentine Federal Police but the additional work is carried out by the Córdoba Provincial Police.